wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-mysql-cluster.md

 ### Creating the MySQL Load Balanced Set

-We will go back to the Azure Management Portal and browse to the `hadb01` VM, then Endpoints.
+We will go back to the portal and browse to the `hadb01` VM, then Endpoints.
 We will create a new Endpoint, choose MySQL (TCP 3306) from the dropdown and tick on the *Create new load balanced set* box.
 We will call our load balanced endpoint `lb-mysql`.
 We will leave most of the options alone except for time which we'll reduce to 5 (seconds, minimum)

 After the endpoint is created we go to `hadb02`, Endpoints, and create a new endpoint but we will choose `lb-mysql`, then select MySQL from the dropdown menu.
 You can also use the Azure CLI for this step.